dimfeld/promulgator/README.md

 ## Upcoming Features

 I'm working on this in my spare time, so can't make any promises on when these will be done.
+This list is in rough order of priority.

+* Allow commenting on, resolving, closing, and assigning Jira issues from Slack.
+Slash commands first, RTM with @jira support later.
-* Real logging instead of writing to stdout
+* Real logging instead of fmt.Printf
-* Support HTTPS for webhooks
+* Attempted autocorrelation between Jira and Slack users
 * Handle events from Jira for issues created, resolved, etc.
-* Attempted autocorrelation between Jira and Slack users
-* Move to three-tier system where incoming actions are completely isolated from outgoing actions.
-* Allow commenting on, resolving, closing, and assigning Jira issues from Slack.
-Need to decide on slash commands (`/jira blah blah`) vs. bot-type commands (`@jira blah blah`).
-I may support both options.
+* Option to post an blurb with issue details whenever an issue is referenced.
 * Handle webhooks from Git servers to resolve issues based on pushed commits.
+* Support HTTPS for webhooks
+* Move to three-tier system for output where incoming actions are completely isolated from outgoing actions.